jrl-umi3218/mc_rtc/doc/tutorials/recipes/datastore.md

 # Main datastore objects

 This section provides a list of the main datastore objects used within the framework.
-In some cases it is required to use datastore objects to ensure proper use of some componenents.
+In some cases it is required to use datastore objects to ensure proper use of some components.
 Other components may use datastore objects if they are defined but do not require them, this is for instance the case of the `StabilizerStandingState` to which CoM targets may be provided using the datastore.
 In the table below, required elements are displayed in *bold*.

 <table class="table">
   <thead>